For Quick Meals and Snacks Start with Good Recipes and a Well-Stocked Pantry

 - Whole-grain crackers or pretzels, breads, corn tortillas, whole-wheat English muffins and popcorn

-- Beef jerky, peanut butter, nuts, seeds and tuna
+- Beef jerky, peanut butter, nuts, seeds, tuna and dried beans

-- Single serving canned vegetables and freeze-dried sugar snap peas (avoid snap peas that are fried)
+- Single-serving canned vegetables and freeze-dried sugar snap peas (avoid fried snap peas)

 - Applesauce, fruit cups with 100% juice, dried fruit, (but be careful with banana chips as many are fried) or freeze-dried fruit, bananas, apples, pear, oranges or other fresh fruit